-- 2.1 This guidance sets out good practice concerning the acceptance or rejection of gifts or hospitality, and details responsibilities and procedures for the authorization and recording of such instances.
-As Public Servants our standards of conduct are determined by what the Government and the public as taxpayers expect and not by what may be a common practice in the private sector. - 2.2 External people acting on behalf of CCEA (for example, examiners, moderators, contracted staff, etc) must also abide by the policy.
-If it is believed that an external person may have breached the policy, the matter should be reported to the Business Assurance Team or Director of Corporate Services, who will take the matter forward with the individual or his/her company.
-This requirement should be notified to external staff before they start work within CCEA. - 2.3 This guidance should also be seen as applying to spouses, partners or other associates if it can be argued or perceived that the gift or hospitality is in fact for the benefit of the official. - 2.4 Any breach of the rules of conduct can lead to disciplinary action and in some circumstances can be a criminal offence. - 2.5 This Guidance focuses on the key issues and the specific rules, which all staff in CCEA should adopt.
+- 2.1 This guidance sets out good practice concerning the acceptance or rejection of gifts or hospitality, and details responsibilities and procedures for the authorisation and recording of such instances.
+As board officers our standards of conduct are determined by what the Government and the public as taxpayers expect and not by what may be a common practice in the private sector. - 2.2 External people acting on behalf of the Board (for example, consultants, contracted staff etc) must also abide by the policy.
+If it is believed that an external person may have breached the policy, the matter should be reported to the Head of Service or more senior manager, who will take the matter forward with the individual or his/her company.
+This requirement should be notified to external staff before they start work within the board. - 2.3 This guidance should also be seen as applying to spouses, partners or other associates if it can be argued or perceived that the gift or hospitality is in fact for the benefit of the official. - 2.4 Any breach of the rules of conduct can lead to disciplinary action and in some circumstances can be a criminal offence. - 2.5 The policy governing the acceptance of gifts, hospitality and awards by board officers is set out in Section 8 of the Code of Conduct for board officers. - 2.6 This Guidance focuses on the key issues and the specific rules, which all staff in the Board should adopt.